Hervey Rhodes, Baron Rhodes

+Biography

-Born in Saddleworth in the West Riding of Yorkshire, Rhodes was educated at St Mary's School, Greenfield and Huddersfield Technical College.
+Born in Saddleworth in the West Riding of Yorkshire, Rhodes was educated at St Mary's School, Greenfield, and Huddersfield Technical College.
 He was employed within the woollen industry.

 During the First World War he served with the King's Own Royal Lancashire Regiment, and later with the Yorkshire Regiment.
 Seconded to the Royal Flying Corps, Rhodes served as an observer/gunner with No. 12 Squadron flying the RE 8.
-The squadron was mainly engaged on reconnaissance and artillery spotting duties, but Rhodes and his usual pilot South African Lt Croye Pithey, claimed as a crew a total of five enemy aircraft destroyed and a five more claimed 'out of control'.
+The squadron was mainly engaged on reconnaissance and artillery spotting duties, but Rhodes who normally flew with pilot South African Lt Croye Pithey, claimed a total of five enemy aircraft and two balloons destroyed and four more aircraft claimed 'out of control'.
+Pithey and Rhodes were the highest scoring RE 8 crew of the war.
 Rhodes won the Distinguished Flying Cross and Bar.
 He was badly wounded in September 1918, and walked with a limp for the rest of his life.
 He left with the rank of Lieutenant-Colonel.

 During the Second World War, Rhodes, by then a mill-owner and Chairman of the Saddleworth Urban District Council, became the commanding officer of his nearby Local Defence Volunteers (LDV), formed in 1940 to defend Britain against the armies of the Third Reich, then in occupation of much of Northern Europe and having succeeded in expelling the British Expeditionary Force from Europe at Dunkirk.